JaydenElliott/remote-linux-worker/README.md

 ```

 #### Stop Job
 Start job will return a job UUID.
-It is the client's responsible to store this for future commands.
+It is the client's responsibility to store this for future commands.

 ```
 cargo run --bin rlw-client stop ${UUID}